madneal/export-to-markdown/README.md

 # export-medium
 A Chrome extension to export the story in Medium to a markdown format file.
+And the chrome extension is going to support to obtain markdown text for more blog websites.
+Aany suggestion is welcome.

 ## Sample image